n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 Kannada uses one subclass of consonant, `CONSONANT_WITH_STACKER`.
 This subclass supports two consonants, "Jihvamuliya" (`U+0CF1`) and "Upadhmaniya" (`U+0CF2`), that are used only for Sanskrit text runs.
+These consonants may form stacked ligatures with subsequent consonants without an intervening "Halant".
+Such ligature formation, if desired, must be implemented in the font.

 The letters classified as `CONSONANT_WITH_STACKER` should be treated as consonants when [identifying syllables](#1-identifying-syllables-and-other-sequences).
 No additional behavior is required.